nicolasMoraGnd/nicolasMoraGnd/README.md

 - 👋 Hi, I’m @nicolasMoraGnd
 - 👀 I’m interested in videogames and tech
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently studing Computer Science in the UDELAR -
--